Investment Portfolio Framework¶

 The Capability Gap Reality¶

-The Structural Mismatch: - Manual defender processes: Quarterly vulnerability scans, manual asset discovery, individual security reviews - Scaled adversary automation: Continuous probing, automated reconnaissance, industrial-scale exploitation
+- Manual defender processes: Quarterly vulnerability scans, manual asset discovery, individual security reviews

-This structural mismatch—manual defender processes versus scaled adversary automation—makes the crisis inevitable.
+This structural mismatch, manual defender processes versus scaled adversary automation, makes the crisis inevitable.

 As software factories grow, traditional security activities face a mathematical scaling challenge: